 Cherry Pecan Espresso Ice Cream

-Snowy wintery weather has never prevented me from craving ice cream.
+Snowy wintery weather never prevents me from craving ice cream.
 In the last months.
 We’ve been hit with several storms here in NYC.
-Take a look at our terrace last week.
-This was what we saw when we opened the door the next morning after the storm.
+Take a look below at our terrace last week.
+This is what we saw after opening the door the next morning after the storm.
+I actually like the snow and the cold.
+I just like cold weather in general.
+When the yen for ice cream comes, I love to create recipes with deep, rich flavors.
+This Cherry Pecan Espresso Ice Cream is no exception.

 Cherry Pecan Espresso Ice Cream